ducktyper-ai/quackverse/docs/quackcore-integrations-llms-comprehensive-guide.md

 ### Installation

-The `quackcore.integrations.llms` module is part of the QuackCore library.
+The `quack_core.integrations.llms` module is part of the QuackCore library.
 You should have it already installed if you're developing a QuackTool.
 If not, you can install it via pip:

 ```bash
 pip install quack-core